nus-cs3203/CS3203_3_Backend/services/pages/admin/analytics/dummy_data/README.md

     },
     {
         "title": "Singapore Users: Anyone else having problems loading images from imgur.com?
-Seems like Singtel users are affected", "description": "This is a description for post #12", "id": "lm234",
+Seems like Singtel users are affected", "description": "This is a description for complaint #12", "id": "lm234",
         "url": "https://example.com/",
         "sentiment": 0.245745575,